How to Sell on Spoonflower, the basics

 Follow the Trends

-After getting the hang of creating patterns, the next step is to learn about the trends and marketing.
-If you have already made some sales on Spoonflower or another platform, then you are one step ahead because you now have some sales trend information to start with.
-If you haven't made any sales yet you can look at what others are selling.
+After getting the hang of creating patterns, the next step is to learn about trends and marketing.
+If you made some sales on Spoonflower or another platform, then you are one step ahead because you now have sales trend information to start with.
+If you haven't made sales yet, look at what others are selling, seeing what ranks for search queries for search terms outside of "(excluding sponsored content).

 Keep in mind that a trend for someone else doesn't mean that it is a trend for your shop.
 It is best to evaluate the overall trends and see which fits your creative style and audience.